News & Roadworks

 PARKING

 Drivers are reminded not to park on footpaths or facing or close to driveways or access roads.
-Obstructing footpaths forces pedestrians, including those with pushchairs or wheelchairs, to walk in the road which puts them in unnecessary danger.
+Parking on narrow footpaths is classed as obstruction as it forces pedestrians, including those with pushchairs or wheelchairs, to walk in the road which puts them in unnecessary danger.
 Parking facing a driveway or access road or too close to a dropped kerb makes it difficult and sometimes dangerous for residents to access or exit their driveways.
+Please just stop and look around after parking to ensure you are not inadvertently causing an obstruction.

 COMMUNITY SPEEDWATCH VOLUNTEERS NEEDED